adityamangal1/RCMS-Discord-Game/README.md

 # RCMS

-a discord BOt to play discord game using python 1 player invite other 3 player to play the game
+A discord BOt to play discord game using python 1 player invite other 3 player to play the game

 Once other 3 player accept the invitation Bot will give them their chits(RAJA ,CHOR MANTRI, SIPAHI)